 The voyage charterparty may provide simply that the ship is to arrive at the specified port, without any further particularity or qualification1.
 For these purposes, 'port' must not be applied in its geographical, fiscal or pilotage sense2; the ship has not necessarily arrived within the meaning of the charterparty because she is within its geographical or legal limits3.
 The word must be construed in a commercial sense as meaning the area known and treated as the port by all persons engaged in the shipping of goods, whether as shippers, charterers or shipowners4.
-The ship is not, therefore, considered as
+The

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.